 Filters help you refine your search and guide you toward a smaller list of more relevant results.
 When you click an associated filter, you restrict your results to a specific context.

 Under each filter, various associated filter values are displayed.
 Next to each filter value is a number in parentheses.
-That number corresponds to the number of documents that are available in that category.
+That number corresponds to the number of webpages that are available in that category.
+The available filters are based on the returned content as well as the global site in which the search is being conducted.

-You can remove an applied filter by clicking the checkmark next to the navigator.
+You can remove an applied filter.
+Click the checkmark next to the filter type to clear the checkbox.
 You can also remove all filters by clicking the Reset Filters button.

-Content on Cisco.com is accessible based on the entitlement of the user.
-All entitled content shows a lock icon next to the title, which indicates that the user must be logged in to view that content.
+Content on Cisco.com is accessible depending on the entitlement of the user.
+All “entitled” content shows a lock icon next to the title, which indicates that the user must be logged in to view that content.
+If you are logged in with the applicable entitlement, you will have full access to the content and the lock icon will not display

-Find out more about the benefits of registering.
+Find out more about the benefits of registering with Cisco.

 You can refine your search on the Advanced Search page.